Why Doesn’t NASCAR Race In the Rain Like Every Other Series?

-The difference is in NASCAR’s tires
+The difference involves NASCAR’s tires

 For nearly all of its races, NASCAR uses a softer tire compound made specifically for oval racing.
 Because the series primarily runs on ovals that only require left turns, most of the wear is concentrated on one side.
 These tires are completely smooth and are not treaded, which is ideal for handling during dry conditions.